h4em/desktop-snake-clone/README.md

 ## Technology
 It's build in the Swing framework, and is based on MVVM design pattern to ensure separation between the game's GUI and internal logic modules.
-The communication between the two is done through events and according listeners.
+The communication between the two is done through events and event listeners.

 ## Preview
 ![](res/preview.gif)